 The second type is the rotary cutting die, which is useful for cutting the higher volume of boxes.
 Here, the surface of the cylinder has blades mounted for cutting and moving the board at once.

+If you are ordering custom packaging, it is a good idea to buy the tooling too.
+You need to pay quite a lot for the tooling required for producing your boxes.
+However, you need to keep in mind that tooling, generally, is not transferable.
+Different manufacturers may have different setups for making your boxes, and hence different tools for it.
 Investing in custom tooling can be rewarding if you keep ordering the same custom boxes from the same manufacturer.
 Thousands of boxes can use same cutting dies and the printing plates before replacing them.